 Starting in 2017, master students in International Management, in Luxury Management, and Sport Business Management have the possibility to obtain a double degree.
 The International University of Monaco signed an agreement with the European Business School (EBS) in Paris.
 The specialisations offered by the partner organisation are Digital Business and E-Commerce, or Entrepreneurship, and require Monegasque students to complete a semester of study that ends with both a thesis and a short internship.

 2017 brought new partnerships for the International University of Monaco.
 First, IUM teamed up with MonacoTech Incubator – Accelerator to support entrepreneurship throughout the Principality.
 The joint effort is focused on startups with a higher probability of remaining in Monaco after the initial launch periods ends.

-The International University of Monaco is a private institution, and the high annual fees reflect its privileged position.
+The International University of Monaco is a private institution, and high annual fees reflect its privileged position.
 All students are entitled to receive scholarships to help fund their studies.
 Financial aid ranges from €1,000 to €5,000 and is exclusively based on merit.
-Remarkable academic achievements, extraordinary leadership potential, and important contributions to the mission of the University are all weighted in when the funds are awarded.
+Remarkable academic achievements, extraordinary leadership potential, and important contributions to the mission of the university are all factored in when scholarships are awarded.
 The university does not take into account the financial situation of its students.
 IUM merit-based scholarships are available for both undergraduates and graduates.
 The budget for financial aid was increased for 2017, signalling the Principality’s firm commitment to supporting quality in education.